Rainblock: Faster Transaction Processing in Public Blockchains: Evaluation

 To tackle this challenge, we analyze the public blockchain to extract salient features, and develop a \emph{synthetic workload generator} which generates accounts with private keys we control so our clients can run and submit signed transactions.

 \vheading{Synthetic Workload Generator}.
 We analyze the transactions in the Ethereum \vtt{mainnet} blockchain to build a synthetic workload generator.
 We analyzed 100K recent (since block 7M) and 100K older blocks (between blocks 4M and 5M) in the Ethereum blockchain to determine: 1) the distribution of accounts involved in transactions, 2) what fraction of all transactions are smart contract calls.
 We observe that 10-15\% of Ethereum transactions are contract calls and the rest are simple transactions.
 This is true of both recent blocks and older blocks.
 It is also the case that a small percentage of accounts are involved in most of the transactions.
-Figure~\ref{eth:cdf} shows a CDF of the number of times accounts are called, where the accounts are sourced from the blocks we inspected.
 Based the analyzed data, we generate workloads where 90\% of accounts are called 10\% of the time, and 10\% of the accounts are called 90\% of the time.
 Smart contracts are invoked 15\% of the time.

 \vheading{Throughput}.
 Figure~\ref{fig:e2e} (a) shows the transaction throughput results.
 First, this figure shows that the \sysname can achieve an end-to-end verification throughput of 30,000 transactions per sec.
 It also demonstrates the scalability of the \dsm and \sysname, which scales as more clients are added.
 By varying the \dsm retention level at the miners from 0 to 6, the \dsm shard throughput increases by \textbf{7x}, from 1.3K ops/s to 9.4K ops/s, increasing the scalable creation and transmission of witnesses.